The History of JN

 May saw the advent of Dr. Sloth's Image Emporium, a database of over 100,000 official images from around Neopia.
 The database is searchable, categorized, and tagged, and is constantly being updated by its dedicated staff, known as the Minions.

 Our Altador Cup Staff Tournament had become somewhat of a tradition by this point, and it didn't fail to entertain.
-Newcomer Kataklysmos took home the coveted Jelly Scepter - this time in a rather fetching yellow.
+Herdy won the bronze, and Rylon captured the silver, but no one could top newcomer Kataklysmos, who took home the coveted Jelly Sceptre - this time in a rather fetching yellow.

 Smack in the middle of Soda Wars (just a day before the conclusion), JN released our latest sub-department - the Neopian Museum!
 Containing Timelines, Old Image Galleries, Plot Summaries, Trivia, a Species Encyclopaedia, and more, the Museum is the most comprehensive account of Neopian History on the web.